Lightship LV 605, Relief

 Jack London Square, Oakland, California

 Visit the Society’s Lightship RELIEF – WLV 605.
-Berthed at Jack London Square in Oakland, California, the ship is open on Saturday and Sunday, 11:00 am to 4:00 pm.
-You may want to call ahead to insure the vessel will be open at (510) 238-5173.
+Berthed at Jack London Square in Oakland, California, the ship is open on Sat and Sun from 11:00 am - 4:00 pm, Wed 1:00 pm - 4:00 pm.
+Please email ahead to schedule your visit at: firstname.lastname@example.org, or call (510) 992-3545.
 The lightship is adjacent to the former presidential yacht Potomac, used by President Franklin Delano Roosevelt.

 Lightships were important aids to navigation and are an important part of our maritime heritage.
 They served mariners in this country for 163 years, from 1820 to 1983.
 Over the years, 116 stations were established along the three coasts of our country (Atlantic, Gulf and Pacific) and in the Great Lakes.
 That era peaked in 1909 when there were some 56 lightship stations along our coasts.
 The location of the first lightship station was in Chesapeake Bay, while the Nantucket station was the last to be automated.